thiagobarrosjp/ClimaStation/dev_log.md

 2025-07-12:
 - Cleaning up and refactoring the current folder structure and scripts.

+2025-07-15:
+- Didn't describe the changes from the last few days.
+But with the help of v0 I was able to refactor and improve all the scripts.
 - The current folder structure:
 <pre>
 CLIMASTATION-BACKEND
+    - .venv\
     - .vscode\
+        -- .env
+        -- launch.json
         -- settings.json
     - app\
         -- config\